 The Winston Cobb Memorial Fellowship was established by Ramune Cobb under the auspices of Panthera.
 The Fellowship honors the memory of a dearly loved domestic cat, Winston Cobb, to bring attention to the plight of his imperiled wild relatives around the world and to further conservation efforts on their behalf by fostering the professional growth of early career cat conservationists.

-The Fellowship is made to an exceptional early career conservationist to undertake a field-based internship for training and experience in field skills necessary for the conservation of wild cats.
-The award is $10,000 to be used to cover all costs of travel and support for fieldwork on an established wild cat conservation project selected by Panthera.
+The Fellowship is made to an exceptional early career conservationist to undertake a field-based internship to get the training and experience in field skills necessary for the conservation of wild cats.
+The award of $10,000 is be used to cover all costs of travel and support for fieldwork on an established wild cat conservation project selected by Panthera.
 Depending on the site and its relative costs, the internship will cover 3-6 months of field training.

 The Fellowship award is made to support the costs of undertaking conservation training in the field.
 This can include travel related to the project, a living stipend, project running costs and equipment specific to the internship.
 The award is not intended for university tuition or support.
 The Fellowship does not support training for ex situ activities including captive breeding, gene banking, assisted reproduction and reintroduction from captivity.